Joon/Drone_texture_workbooks/README.md

-# Drone_texture_workbooks
+# Drone texture workbooks
-Jupyter notebooks for processing the big data workload I implemented for my master's thesis in big data analytics
+Jupyter notebooks for processing the big data workload I implemented for my master's thesis in big data analytics.
+These workbooks take a list of images (link in the bottom), split them into test and train, creates ground truth data from classification that was pre-performed, and creates a training image dataset for training a semantic segmentation convolutional neural net.

+They also compare the results of a CNN classification of the test image set with a set of classifications performed with the [Ilastik software](https://www.ilastik.org/) using classic computer vision techniques, and compares the efficacy of the two methods.

 ## Background